serraventura/myFanPage/README.md

 			hashtag: '#blog'
 		},
 ```
-* blogFanPage: Is NOT a hardcoded menu.
+* **blogFanPage**: Is NOT a hardcoded menu.
 You can use any name to enable a menu option.
     * **active**: true|false - the option menu is gonna be shown if true.
     * **tweet**: true|false - if true returns all the content based on the hashtag defined.
     * **name**: The menu option label to be displayed on menu.